Layers of grilled eggplant swimming in meat sauce and topped with a creamy layer of bechamel sauce.

 I didn’t have much interaction with eggplant when I was growing up.
 Now and then my mom served it as a side dish.
 She peeled away the deep purple skin and sliced the light green orbs.
-She topped the disks with a bit of mayonnaise and a sprinkling of Kraft parmesan cheese and baked them in the oven.
+She topped the disks with a bit of mayonnaise and a sprinkling of parmesan cheese from a can and baked them in the oven.
 My brother and I didn’t eat it though I remember after tasting it, I didn’t find it repulsive.
 In accordance with general kid principles, eggplant landed on our “don’t eat” list.

 When I met my husband and we first traveled to his father’s native island of Corfu, I was surprised by the large vegetable gardens that were thriving in so many yards.
 On closer inspection, I was equally surprised to find how little variety there was in the plethora of plants.
 Red, ripe tomatoes hung from dozens of plants, green peppers dangled, cucumbers climbed and rows of aubergine (as eggplant is more commonly known outside the United States) lined the yard.